leakrullp/various-notes/0_Using_different_Github_accounts.md

     └── personal/
 ```

-Your directory path might look different from mine, but the main requirement is, that the paths of these two directories, `ITU` and `personal`, both have a path that starts from the root directory of the machine(the full path name).\
+Your desired directory path might look different from mine, but the main requirement is, that the paths of these two directories, `ITU` and `personal`, both have a path that starts from the root directory (the full path name).
-You will be able to manually switch between the aliases when you are outside the scope of these folders, but these will be hardcoded to make sure that you are always commiting as the correct alias depending on which directory you are in.

-If you want a different setup or logic in your `.gitconfig`, ChatGPT is your friend.

-Open your .gitconfig from any directory by typing `nano ~/.gitconfig`.
+Start you terminal.
+Open your .gitconfig by typing `nano ~/.gitconfig`.
 Inside of this file you should see something like this:

 ```zsh
 [user]